en-ver/markdownlint-mcp/README.md

 `markdownlint` JSON schema.
 This document is the definitive source for all available settings.

-Since this project installs `markdownlint-cli2` directly on your machine, you are free to use all of its capabilities.
+Since this project installs `markdownlint-cli` directly on your machine, you are free to use all of its capabilities.
 We highly recommend consulting the official documentation to explore advanced features like creating custom rules, using different style guides, and more.